TimVoronkin/EventEye-v3/README.md

-This is an EventEye project I developed as a semester project at my university.
+This is an EventEye project I developed as a semester project for my university.
-It is a website application for sharing and organizing photos.
+It is a website for sharing and organizing photos.

 - Backend was done through **IntelliJ IDEA**, with **SpringBoot** in **Java**
 - Database is through **MySQL**.